olanrewajuyusuf/Drag-and-Drop-Image-Gallery/README.md

 ### Drag-and-Drop

-- Implement drag-and-drop functionality using `react-dnd`.
-Ensure that the `useDrag`, `useDrop`, and `DndProvider` components are correctly used in your components.
+- Implement drag-and-drop functionality using `Events` and `Draggable` element.
+Ensure that the `onDragStart`, `onDrop`, and `onDragOver` components are correctly used in your components.

 ## Styling and User Experience